 The town of Picton was first surveyed in 1849 but wasn't called Picton until ten years later.
 It is likely the earliest burials were in the 1850s, but there may be even earlier burials, possibly dating back before European colonisation.
-Many of the older headstones still stand tall, however, as they face risk of toppling.
-With earthquakes and strong winds being felt in the province it is a matter of time till more fall.
+Many of the older headstones still stand tall, however, and they face risk of toppling, with earthquakes and strong winds being felt in the regularly felt in the province.
 Marlborough District Council has been working to save many of the pioneer headstones to ensure the community's safety and to preserve the heritage of the town.
-Unfortunately, things are proving difficult as the soil is clay-like and finding relatives to gain permission is also proving tricky.
+Unfortunately, things are proving difficult as the soil is clay-like and finding relatives to gain permission to work on the headstones is also proving tricky.

 The oldest headstones date back to the 1860s, when the community was starting to properly form itself.
 The headstones provide a unique insight into design styles and the heirarchy of the society of time.
 One of the more elaborate headstones is on the Godfrey plot, which dates back to the 1890s.
 The cemetery also shows off more modern and creative designs which are limited in the other grounds around Marlborough.